CodeDragon03/CodeDragon03/README.md

                                                                                                                    William Blake

 <h3>Alliance of the Willing</h3>
-The ( Alliance of the Willing )<sup>Foundation</sup> is an attempt to empower people's first and machine's second way of internet.
+The ( AOW )<sup>Foundation</sup> is an attempt to empower people's first and machine's second way of internet.
 We are actively working to restore balance, correcting the systemic flaws of the past to avert the absolute control and surveillance state we are all currently sleepwalking into.
 While we stand firmly for the vulnerable, this protection cannot come at the cost of our collective liberty.
 Rushing blindly into restrictive, locked down systems only allows the <strong> bad actors </strong>